nfdi4cat/repo4cat/README.md

 * Based on the Dataverse access control system users can have different access rights (permissions) in different dataverses.
 Every user can create a personal "dataverse" and then decide, what other users are allowed to do with their dataverse via the "Edit -> Permissions" button.
 * Access to some areas in the repository must be explicitly granted by administrators, see information below.

-## Internal structure - Dataverses/Datasets
+## Internal structure: dataverses & datasets

 The NFDI4Cat Central Data Repository comes with a pre-defined internal structure.
 It includes a few top-level dataverses which can be further extended by the users with (sub-)dataverses.